aaronkl/aaronkl.github.io/_pages/talks.md

 nav: true
 ---

+## 2026

+- Invited talk at the Knowledge Exchange Workshops for Large Language Models of the German Aerospace Center

 ## 2025

 - Invited talk at the [Visual Intelligence Seminar series](https://www.visual-intelligence.no/events/seminars) on *Optimizing Deep Learning: Automated Methods for Efficient Training and Architecture Design* [(video)](https://youtu.be/HT5CUBDCCDY?si=oEkHne8sQEYxyE3E)